niplav/site/notes.md

 2023](https://www.goodreads.com/book/show/42275384-grand-futures), p.
 460*

-The black holes would "mop up" the intergalactic medium as the craft would move through it, increasing in mass[^1].
+The black holes would "mop up" the intergalactic medium as the craft would move through it, increasing in mass[^charged].
 The heat of the intergalactic medium would be converted to the mass of the black hole, as black holes don't have any temperature and are [excellent heat sinks](https://www.weidai.com/black-holes.txt); instead they emit [Hawking radiation](https://en.wikipedia.org/wiki/Hawking_Radiation) in the black body spectrum.

+[^charged]: I don't know whether the intergalactic medium is charged, if so the black holes would also accumulate charge.
+I assume that on a medium scale the intergalactic medium is fairly evenly distributed, so I don't think they'd accumulate angular momentum.

 One option is to use such black hole [mops](https://en.wikipedia.org/wiki/Mop) in intergalactic colonization,